SamplerNix/test-1/README.md

 # test-1
 This is Nikhil testing his git
 <br>
-this might take a while
+This may take a while